phetsims/qa/issue-templates/rc-test-template.md

 - Try to include version numbers for browsers.
 - If there is a console available, check for errors and include them in the Problem Description.
 - As an RC begins and ends, check the sim repo.
 If there is a maintenance issue, check it and notify developers if there is a problem.
-- As the RC ends, notify the developer of any new QA credits that need to be added.
+- As the RC ends, please review the QA credits in the about dialog.
+If the QA credits are complete and correct, please add a comment in the RC test issue indicating so.
+If not, please open a new issue and specify what changes should be made.

 <hr>